-The Faculty of Health Sciences works to prepare highly skilled graduates who promote wellbeing and prevent illness.
-They work with Australia's health and sports industries and provide quality health care for vulnerable communities.
+The Faculty of Health Sciences works to prepare highly skilled graduates who promote wellbeing and prevent illness for Australia's health and sports industries, and provide quality healthcare for vulnerable communities.

 We give our students the skills, knowledge, and practical experience they need to succeed.
-Our graduates help improve the health of individuals, families, and communities with their expertise and passion.
-They come from diverse backgrounds, and receive tailored support from their supervisors in an environment known for its rigorous and robust intellectual inquiry.
+Our graduates are helping improve the health of individuals, families, and communities with their expertise and passion.
+Our students come from diverse backgrounds, and receive tailored support from their supervisors in an environment known for rigorous and robust intellectual inquiry.
 They are valued as individuals and teaching staff are directly involved with their academic development.

 We get that life is busy, and you need to find the right balance of family, work and study.
-Flexible learning options are available across our campuses in Ballarat, Brisbane, Canberra, Melbourne, and North Sydney.
-Many of our postgraduate programs can be studied online.
+Flexible learning options are available across six campuses in Brisbane, Ballarat, Canberra, Melbourne, and Sydney (Strathfield and North Sydney).
+Many of our postgraduate programs can be accessed from anywhere in the world.

-Our curricula are developed and refined in conjunction with industry leaders.
-They bring together cross-disciplinary study units so our students can access new knowledge from a range of professions.

-Our popular postgraduate nursing courses prepare students for advanced general and specialised areas, helping our students to achieve their career aspirations.
+Cross-disciplinary study units bring together current and new knowledge from a range of professions, and our curriculum is developed and refined in conjunction with industry leaders.
+Our popular postgraduate nursing courses prepare students for advanced general and specialised areas, and can be tailored to suit individual career aspirations.

 The faculty has a growing research agenda, with opportunities for masters and doctoral students to join current research projects.
-Our nursing research focuses on acute care (including cardiovascular health), chronic and palliative care, innovative health care delivery systems, and implementation research that translates evidence into practice.
-Our public health research examines physical activity and health policy development and implementation, amongst other areas.
+Our nursing research focuses on acute care (including cardiovascular health), chronic and palliative care, innovative health care delivery systems, and implementation research translating evidence into practice.